 EIS is comprised of a Primary Division and a Secondary Division.
 As such, the consequences for a breach of the Academic Honesty Policy will vary from Primary to Secondary.
 Note that the consequences below refer to instances where a breach of Academic Honesty is concerned, not general behaviour.
-Consequences for behaviourial misconduct is detailed in EIS Behaviour Policy.
+Consequences for behaviourial misconduct is detailed in the EIS Behaviour guidelines.